Important Safety Information

 - GILOTRIF can result in cutaneous reactions consisting of rash, erythema, and acneiform rash.
 In addition, palmar-plantar erythrodysesthesia syndrome was observed in clinical trials in patients taking GILOTRIF.

-- Discontinue GILOTRIF in patients who develop life-threatening bullous, blistering, or exfoliating lesions.
+- Discontinue GILOTRIF in patients who develop life-threatening bullous, blistering, or exfoliating skin lesions.
 For patients who develop Grade 2 cutaneous adverse reactions lasting more than 7 days, intolerable Grade 2, or Grade 3 cutaneous reactions, withhold GILOTRIF.
 When the adverse reaction resolves to Grade 1 or less, resume GILOTRIF with appropriate dose reduction.

 - Postmarketing cases of toxic epidermal necrolysis (TEN) and Stevens Johnson syndrome (SJS) have been reported in patients receiving GILOTRIF.
 Discontinue GILOTRIF if TEN or SJS is suspected.